 Management has the responsibility to select and use appropriate accounting policies.
 A summary of the significant accounting policies adopted by the City of Denton, Texas is included in Note 1 to the financial statements.
-The City implemented GASB Statement No. 72 "Fair Value and Measurement Application".
-This Statement addresses accounting and financial reporting issues related to fair value measurements.
-The definition of fair value is the price that would bre received to sell ana ssets or paid to transfer a liability in an orderly transaction between market participants and the measurement date.
-This Statement also provides guidance for determining a fair value measurement for financial reporting purposes and for applying fair value to cerain investments and disclosures relate to all fair value measurements.
-The Statement had no financial impact.
+The City implemented GASB Statement No. 77, "Tax Abatement Disclosures".
+This statement requires governments entering into tax abatement agreements to provide certain disclosures regarding these commitments such as descriptions of the agreements, the amounts abated, and any additional commitments by the governments in addition to abatements.
+The Statement only effets the notes to the financial statements.
 See note IV for disclosure requirements.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.